5.1: Substantial Revisions

 I’m Jerry Mulligan and I’m writing this email to ask you toplease consider my application for a co-op position at your firm.You may be interested to know thatyou can now find the updated form in the company shared drive.To conclude this memo,we recommend a cautious approach to using emojis when texting clients, and only after they’ve done so first themselves.

 In the first example, the recipient sees the name of the sender before even opening their email.
-It’s therefore redundant for the sender to introduce themselves by name and say that they wrote this email.
+It’s, therefore, redundant for the sender to introduce themselves by name and say that they wrote this email.
 Likewise, in the third example, the reader can see that this is the conclusion if it’s the last paragraph, especially if it comes below the heading “Conclusion.”
 In each case, the sentence really begins after these lead-in expressions, and the reader misses nothing in their absence.
 Delete them.

 3. Pare Down Unnecessarily Wordy Phrases

-We habitually sprinkle long stock phrases into everyday speech because they sound fancy merely because they’re long and sometimes old-fashioned, as if length and long-time use grants respectability (it doesn’t).
+We habitually sprinkle long stock phrases into everyday speech because they sound fancy merely because they’re long and sometimes old-fashioned as if the length and long-time use grants respectability (it doesn’t).
 These phrases look ridiculously cumbersome when seen next to their more concise equivalent words and phrases, as you can see in Table 5.1.4.3 below.
 Unless you have good reason to do otherwise, always replace the former with the latter in your writing.

 Table 5.1.4.3: Replace Unnecessarily Wordy Phrases with 1-2 Word Equivalents